rppicomidi/midi2usbhost/C-Code/README.md

 cd ${HOME}/foo/midi2usbhost/C-Code
 mkdir build
 cd build
-cmake ..
+cmake -DPICO_BOARD=pico ..
 make
 ```
 If you were able to build `usb_midi_host_example` program, then this should work too.
 The build should complete with no errors.
 The build output is in the `build` directory you created in the steps above.
+Note that if your board is not a Raspberry Pi Pico, you should substitute your
+board name for `pico` in the line `cmake -DPICO_BOARD=pico ..`

 ## Set up and launch Visual Studio Code
 Follow steps similar to those for opening and building the `usb_midi_host_example`
 project.
+Be sure to select the board type so your project builds and runs correctly.

 ## Run the code
 You can load the program via the board's USB device port by loading
 the `midi2usbhost.uf2` file found
 in the build directory.
 You can load the program via the board's SWD port
-by using a picoprobe or something similar
+by using a Debugprobe (formally called a picoprobe) or something similar
 to load the `midi2usbhost.elf` file to the board using VS Code,
 or by using openocd command
 line tools.